Dogs

 We videoed their behaviour and collected saliva/blood to monitor what was going on inside their bodies that we couldn’t see.
 Using multiple measures (both behavioural and physiological information) is really important when trying to assess animal welfare.
 I’ll compare the data from the two groups (enriched and standard kennels) to find out if enrichment made a difference to their welfare.

 This study occurred while the dogs were being assessed for entry to guide dog training.
 So as well as information about how they coped with the kennels and whether the enrichment program helped to improve their welfare, we can also see if there is a relationship between their stress levels and their performance in assessment.
 I'm VERY interested in this concept of 'Canine Performance Science' in working dogs.
 I also ran an online survey that over 2,145 people completed about their attitudes and perceptions in regards to working dogs, welfare, kennels, enrichment and training.
 I am looking at how these opinions vary between general public, kennel staff and dog trainers.
+I’m looking forward to my number crunching being finished so I can share my results with everyone!
+Helping effect change is something I love in my work and it will be satisfying to contribute towards improving the welfare of kennelled dogs who go on to help people with their amazing work.

 That’s all from me for now, I look forward to hearing what you’re doing currently,